Mat001/ui_python/README.md

 - currently remote hub and nodes are located on localhost (demo purposes).
 To move them to an IP away from local machine.
 - set exception conditions so test run stops when exceptions are raised
+- set functionality to easily toggle between running tests in docker (remotely) and locally